whamcloud/Online-Help/docs/Contributor_Docs/cd_Setting_Up_Power_Control.md

     # Enter your computer password
 ```

-**Note** There is currently a bug that causes the fake_ipmi_vbox.py script to fail on the first run; the process will hang indefinitely.

-To fix this, hit `ctrl+Z` to suspend the process.

-Next, run `ps aux | grep "fake_ipmi"` to get the process number and kill the process by executing, `kill -9 <processId>`.

-Once the process has been destroyed,

-Navigate to `Configuration->Power Control`.
+Once completed, navigate to `Configuration->Power Control`.
 Add the following entries for each server:

 |Server|	PDU |
 |--------|-------|